jobcespedes/myblog/content/posts/keydb-operator-for-kubernetes.md

   - m4e-operator
   - krestomatio
 ---
 [KeyDB](https://keydb.dev/) is a multithreading, drop-in alternative to Redis.
-[Keydb-operator](https://github.com/krestomatio/keydb-operator) easily creates a standalone (1 replica) or a multimaster (3 replicas) [KeyDB in-memory database](https://github.com/EQ-Alpha/KeyDB).
-When KeyDB is in [multimaster mode]((https://docs.keydb.dev/docs/multi-master/)), it is possible to have more than one master, allowing read/write operations to all them.
-That helps for high availability and fault tolerance.
+The [Keydb-operator](https://github.com/krestomatio/keydb-operator) can easily create either a standalone instance (1 replica) or a multimaster setup (3 replicas) of the [KeyDB in-memory database](https://github.com/EQ-Alpha/KeyDB).
+When KeyDB is in [multimaster mode](https://docs.keydb.dev/docs/multi-master/), it is possible to have more than one master, allowing for read/write operations across all of them.
+This capability enhances high availability and fault tolerance.

+>This operator is part of the Kubernetes operators and tools developed by [Krestomatio, a managed service for Moodle™ instances](https://krestomatio.com)

 ## Install